wp-plugins/islam-companion/README.txt

 Tags: islam,quran,sunnat,hadith,religion
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=nadir%40nadirlatif%2eme&lc=SE&item_name=Web%20Innovation&item_number=1&currency_code=SEK&bn=PP%2dDonationsBF%3abtn_donate_LG%2egif%3aNonHosted
 Requires at least: 3.0
-Tested up to: 4.2.3
+Tested up to: 4.2.2
-Stable tag: 1.0.8
+Stable tag: 1.1.0
 License: GPLV2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This plugin allows you to read the Holy Quran in over 40 languages.
 It also allows you to listen to Holy Quran recitation in Arabic and Urdu.

 == Description ==
-The plugin allows you to configure the language, narrator, surah and start ruku from the settings page.
 The plugin displays verses from the Holy Quran on a dashboard widget.
 The user can use navigation links to view next and previous verses.
 The plugin also displays an audio player that recites the quranic verses in Arabic and Urdu.
 You can also find the meaning of a word using an online dictionary.

 Currently the plugin supports following languages: Amharic, Arabic, Bosnian, Bengali, Bulgarian, Amazigh, Czech, German, Divehi, Spanish, English, Persian, French, Hindi, Hausa, Indonesian, Italian, Japanese, Korean, Kurdish, Malayalam, Malay, Dutch, Norwegian, Portuguese, Polish, Russian, Romanian, Swedish, Somali, Sindhi, Albanian, Swahili, Turkish, Tajik, Tamil, Tatar, Thai, Uzbek, Urdu, Uyghur and Chinese.